Palaiochora: History

 In December 1866, during the Cretan uprising against the Ottoman Turks, the British gunboat HMS Assurance evacuated some 340 women and children from Paleochora, then known as Selino Castelli (or Selino Kastelli), and took them to Piraeus for safety.
 This caused a major international incident since the Ottoman authorities accused the British of siding with the Cretan rebels.
 Russian gunboats followed suit, evacuating refugees from Loutro and Sougia, east of Paleochora.

 During the Battle of Crete during World War II, the town was the scene of fighting between motorcycle-riding troops of the German 95th Reconnaissance Battalion and the Eighth Greek Regiment (Provisional) with elements of the Cretan Gendarmerie.
 The Germans built a number of gun emplacements by the Venetian Fortezza, and their remains are still visible.

 The general trend of urbanization that began in other parts of Greece in the 1960s had already started in the previous decade on the nearby island of Gavdos.
 During that period the islanders exchanged their land on Gavdos for former Turkish holdings on Crete, which had now become exchangeable through a state program.
 They created a community known as 'Gavdiotika', in the 'old town' section of Paleochora.

 Climate

-The town has a Mediterranean climate.
+Palaiochora has a hot-summer Mediterranean climate (Csa in the Köppen climate classification).
+It has hot dry summers and very mild winters.
+Palaiochora falls in 11a plant hardiness zone.
+On June 27, 2007 Palaiochora recorded an astonishing minimum temperature of 35.8 °C. Furthermore on the night between 25 and 26 of June 2007 the temperature did not drop below 38.0 °C.